Ari-Glikman/DataCollection-UI/README.md

 ## Set up the APIs
-Note that in this demo we will be using unauthenticated access.
+Note that in this demo we will be using Basic Authorization.
 We also assume that there is already data in the Sample_DBExpansion_Data.DBAnalysisInfo and Sample_DBExpansion_Data.GlobalAnalysisInfo tables.
 If there isn't then go back to [Data Collection](https://github.com/Ari-Glikman/DataCollection) and get some data.

 1. Let's first create an endpoint which will give us access to our data:
 ![image](https://github.com/Ari-Glikman/DataCollection-UI/assets/73805987/8da97973-ac8d-45be-9c9f-ec355910f1f6)